UWCubeSat/found/tools/attitude/README.md

 # Attitude

 The `attitude` tool generates orientations to use for the calibration and distance modes of FOUND.
+It also generates commands to use with FOUND and `tools.generator` for ease.

 Terms:
 1. Local Attitude: The attitude of FOUND (the camera associated with it)